Grien25/DAITK/src/ide/frontend/FE-README.md

 # Frontend

 UI code for the prototype IDE.
-The Tkinter app (`gui.py`) now handles the first steps of setting up the project:
+The Tkinter app (`gui.py`) now uses the dark "darkly" theme from `ttkbootstrap` and offers a VSCode-style IDE layout.
+It handles the first steps of setting up the project:

 1. Select a Wii ISO and extract it with `wwt` into `Documents/DAITK-Data/dtk-template/orig/GAMEID`.
 2. Rename the placeholder `GAMEID` once the extraction succeeds.
 3. Optionally run `stage1.py` to split the `main.dol` using `decomp-toolkit`.
 4. Use the built-in IDE to edit `config.yml`, `build.sha1`, or `configure.py`
-   directly from the GUI, then run `configure.py` to create `build.ninja`.
+   directly from the GUI in a tabbed editor with a file tree, then run `configure.py` to create `build.ninja`.

 If you prefer an external editor, set the `EDITOR` environment variable and the GUI will open files there instead of in the integrated IDE.